Entergy CEO says chances for new plant dim

 Both Louisiana and Mississippi lawmakers have passed legislation offering incentives for the recovery of costs to build new reactors.

-Nuclear power plants generate about 20 percent of U.S. electricity and proponents say nuclear power is attractive because it emits none of the heat-trapping carbon dioxide that comes from coal-fired plants.
+Nuclear power plants generate about 20 percent of U.S. electricity and proponents say nuclear power is attractive because it emits none of the heat-trapping carbon dioxide that comes from coal-fired plants, a point underscored by the first new nuclear plant approval by U.S. regulators recently.

-Even with the prospect of federal legislation to limit CO2 emissions and increase the cost of fossil-fueled generation, Leonard said a new nuclear plant can't be justified in the Southeast because of lower demand seen since Hurricane Katrina in 2005 followed by the recession and the abundance of independent power generation in the region that is underutilized much of the year.
+Even with the prospect of federal legislation to limit CO2 emissions and increase the cost of fossil-fueled generation, and signs of a nuclear energy revival emerging, Leonard said a new nuclear plant can't be justified in the Southeast because of lower demand seen since Hurricane Katrina in 2005 followed by the recession and the abundance of independent power generation in the region that is underutilized much of the year.

 Leonard indicated he's satisfied with the company's current generating fleet.
 “There's no need to embark on the riskiest piece of the business,” he told analysts.